build-on-aws/content/posts/cloud-account-cost-fundamentals/index.md

 Remember it is pay as you go model, any resource left running in the cloud will be charged for.
 So, regular maintenance and hygiene is very important - in our house and in our account too!

-- **Myth Burst 1: If you stop an EC2 instance, then you will stop paying for it.** While it is technically true, you need to understand there are 3 types of cost associate with an EC2 instance - compute, storage and network.
-When an EC2 instance is stopped, you stop getting charged for the compute and network cost.
+- **Myth Burst 1: If you stop an EC2 instance, then you will stop paying for it.** While it is technically true, you need to understand there are 3 types of cost associate with an EC2 instance - compute, storage and data transfer.
+When an EC2 instance is stopped, you stop getting charged for the compute and data transfer cost.
 However, the instance might still have an attached EBS volume (i.e. storage) which is provisioned.
 You will continue being charged for it.
 Keep volumes small.
 If you do not need this EC2 instance, then Terminate the instance.

-> Keep storage small UPDATE
+> Unlike the traditional world, in Cloud always provision small and add more if required.
+This is especially true for storage, as you can always increase your storage but can never reduce the provisioned storage size.

-- **Myth Burst 2: If you close the account, you are good**
+- **Myth Burst 2: If you close the account, you are good to go** As mention in the AWS documentation for [Closing an account](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/close-account.html) - during the post-closure period the billing for On-Demand charges stops.
+However, you're billed for any usage that has accrued up until the time you closed your account.
+In addition, if you purchased any subscriptions with ongoing payment obligations, you might continue to be charged for them after your account is closed.
+So always terminate everything, delete resources, take backups before you close the account.

 ### 5.1 How do you identify resources left behind in your account?